scott-mescudi/c-run/README.md

-# C Program Runner - README
+# C-Run - README

 ## Overview

 This is a Go-based command-line utility designed to compile and run C programs using `gcc`.
-It provides options to compile a C file, run it immediately, and clean up the compiled binary after execution.
-It simplifies common actions when working with C code, such as compiling and executing.
+It simplifies common tasks when working with C code by allowing you to compile, run, and clean up C programs easily.

 ## Features

-- **Compile and run C programs**: You can compile and immediately run a C program, with the option to automatically clean up the executable file.
+- **Compile and run C programs**: Compile and run a C program with the option to automatically clean up the executable file.
 - **Compile only**: Build the executable without running the program.
 - **Customizable file cleanup**: Optionally remove the compiled file after execution.

 ## Requirements

 - **Go**: This utility is written in Go, so you need to have Go installed.
+Download it from [here](https://golang.org/dl/).
-- **GCC**: The GNU Compiler Collection (GCC) must be installed on your system to compile C programs.
+- **GCC**: The GNU Compiler Collection (GCC) must be installed to compile C programs.
-- **Operating System**: While the code uses the `.exe` extension, it can be easily adapted to work on non-Windows platforms by changing the file extension.
+- **Operating System**: The code uses the `.exe` extension for Windows.
+For other operating systems, you can adapt the extension as needed.

 ## Building the Go Program

-To build the Go-based C Program Runner utility from the source code, follow the steps below:
+To build the Go-based C Program Runner utility from the source code, follow these steps:

 ### Prerequisites

-- **Go**: Make sure Go is installed.
-You can download it from [here](https://golang.org/dl/).
+- **Go**: Ensure Go is installed.
+Download it from [here](https://golang.org/dl/).
-- **GCC**: Ensure GCC is installed for compiling the C programs.
+- **GCC**: Ensure GCC is installed to compile C programs.

 ### Build Instructions